-Throughfall fluxes of total nitrogen are lowest at Zeist, a plot relatively far away from livestock breeding areas.
-The northern sites and Speuld show about the same nitrogen loading of 40 - 55 kg N ha-1.
-The potential acid fluxes are highest in Hardenberg (5000 mol ha-1 y-1) and lowest in Zeist (2800 mol ha-1 y-1).
+Throughfall fluxes of total nitrogen are, just like the years before, lowest at Zeist, a plot relatively far away from livestock breeding areas.
+The northern sites show about the same nitrogen loading of 44 - 55 kg N ha-1.
+Speulder forest is in between the Northern sites and Zeist.
+The potential acid fluxes are highest in Hardenberg (5000 mol ha-1 y-1) and lowest in Zeist (2600 mol ha-1 y-1).
+These values are about the same as in 2000.